-A massive fire caused $17M damage to beloved the historic house of worship in downtown Milwaukee, leaving the congregation and community looking for solutions to help it rebuild.
+A massive fire caused $17M damage to the beloved historic house of worship in downtown Milwaukee, leaving the congregation and community looking for solutions to help it rebuild.

 Smoke from the fire could be seen for miles, as news of the disaster spread across social media in realtime.
 Trinity Evangelical Lutheran Church was founded by immigrants from Pomerania, Germany in 1847.
 Originally located on 4th Street between Wells Street and Kilbourn Avenue, the Victorian Gothic building was constructed on the corner of West Highland Avenue and North 9th Street in 1878.